 You should arrive on the dates specified in your Ross Vet admissions enrollment letters.
 Arriving before or after those dates could create problems with available on-campus accommodations.
 You should book your flights as early as possible to allow time for the housing staff to prepare flight rosters.

 If your travel plans change at the last minute, you must notify the Ross Vet Campus Living Office to ensure that school representatives are able to greet you at the airport.
 Please email the Housing Office with flight changes.

 Delta Airlines, British Airways, and American Airlines are the primary carriers with flights to St. Kitts.
 Delta Airlines flies from Atlanta, and American Airlines provides direct flights for individuals traveling from Miami, New York, Charlotte, and other locations.
 British Airways flies from London Gatwick airport.
 Seaborne Airlines and LIAT fly from Puerto Rico and St. Maarten.

 As with all international destinations, a valid passport is required to enter St. Kitts and Nevis.
-Upon arrival at the airport, you should present your passport, an immigration letter, and a return-trip airline ticket or printout.
-Travelers arriving in St. Kitts must also produce appropriate documentation of a COVID-19 vaccination and a negative test for COVID-19 within the previous three days.
+Upon arrival at the airport, you should present your passport, and a return-trip airline ticket or printout.

 Ross Vet helps students get their student visas after acceptance into the veterinary program.
 Family members living with students in St. Kitts will obtain a VIP visa with the help of the Ross Vet administrative staff as well.